Hanesbrands (NYSE:HBI) Releases Q2 2021 Earnings Guidance

 Hanesbrands (NYSE:HBI) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of 0.370-0.400 for the period, compared to the Thomson Reuters consensus estimate of $0.410.
 The company issued revenue guidance of $1.56 billion-$1.59 billion, compared to the consensus revenue estimate of $1.61 billion.Hanesbrands also updated its FY 2021 guidance to 1.510-1.590 EPS.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, June 1st.
-Stockholders of record on Friday, May 21st will be issued a dividend of $0.15 per share.
-The ex-dividend date of this dividend is Thursday, May 20th.
-This represents a $0.60 annualized dividend and a dividend yield of 3.10%.
-Hanesbrands’s payout ratio is 34.09%.
+Hanesbrands (NYSE:HBI) last announced its quarterly earnings results on Tuesday, May 11th.
+The textile maker reported $0.39 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.26 by $0.13.
+Hanesbrands had a negative net margin of 4.83% and a positive return on equity of 71.51%.
+The company had revenue of $1.51 billion during the quarter, compared to the consensus estimate of $1.50 billion.
+During the same quarter in the previous year, the company posted $0.05 earnings per share.
+The company’s revenue for the quarter was up 25.3% compared to the same quarter last year.
+Analysts predict that Hanesbrands will post 1.58 EPS for the current year.

+Several equities research analysts recently weighed in on the stock.
+Stifel Nicolaus raised shares of Hanesbrands from a hold rating to a buy rating and upped their price objective for the stock from $18.00 to $25.00 in a report on Tuesday, May 18th.
+Zacks Investment Research raised shares of Hanesbrands from a sell rating to a hold rating and set a $20.00 price objective for the company in a report on Thursday, February 11th.
+Barclays upped their price objective on shares of Hanesbrands from $16.00 to $26.00 and gave the stock an overweight rating in a report on Wednesday, February 10th.
+Wells Fargo & Company raised shares of Hanesbrands from an underweight rating to an equal weight rating and set a $20.00 price objective for the company in a report on Tuesday, May 18th.
+Finally, B. Riley reaffirmed a buy rating and issued a $22.00 price objective (up previously from $19.00) on shares of Hanesbrands in a report on Wednesday, February 10th.
+Four research analysts have rated the stock with a hold rating, four have assigned a buy rating and one has issued a strong buy rating to the company.
+Hanesbrands presently has a consensus rating of Buy and a consensus target price of $20.11.

-In other news, insider Joseph W. Cavaliere acquired 13,675 shares of the business’s stock in a transaction dated Thursday, May 13th.
-The stock was purchased at an average price of $18.76 per share, for a total transaction of $256,543.00.
-Following the completion of the transaction, the insider now directly owns 77,884 shares in the company, valued at approximately $1,461,103.84.
-The acquisition was disclosed in a filing with the SEC, which is available through this link.
-Also, insider Joia M. Johnson sold 50,000 shares of the firm’s stock in a transaction dated Monday, March 8th.
-The shares were sold at an average price of $20.54, for a total value of $1,027,000.00.
-Following the transaction, the insider now owns 149,654 shares of the company’s stock, valued at approximately $3,073,893.16.
-The disclosure for this sale can be found here.
-Corporate insiders own 0.77% of the company’s stock.
+In other Hanesbrands news, Director Cheryl K. Beebe purchased 5,000 shares of the company’s stock in a transaction on Thursday, May 13th.
+The shares were purchased at an average cost of $19.17 per share, for a total transaction of $95,850.00.
+Following the completion of the transaction, the director now owns 14,603 shares in the company, valued at $279,939.51.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, insider Joseph W. Cavaliere purchased 13,675 shares of the company’s stock in a transaction on Thursday, May 13th.
+The stock was acquired at an average price of $18.76 per share, for a total transaction of $256,543.00.
+Following the completion of the transaction, the insider now owns 77,884 shares of the company’s stock, valued at approximately $1,461,103.84.
+The disclosure for this purchase can be found here.
+0.82% of the stock is currently owned by insiders.

 Hanesbrands Company Profile